CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 [comment]: # (@@author A0148095X)
 ### Creating an alias for a command : `alias`

-Is `schedule` too long to type?  <br>
-Perhaps you want to type a command faster, or change the name of a command to suit your needs; <br>
+Perhaps you want to type a command (e.g. schedule) faster, or change the name of a command to suit your needs; <br>
 fret not, Agendum allows you to define your own aliases for commands. <br>
-You can use both the original command and your own alias to carry out the same action.
+You can use both the original command and your own shorthand alias to carry out the same action.

 To create an alias, here is the *format*:
 * `alias <original-command> <shorthand>`

 > * `<shorthand>` must be a single alphanumeric word.
-It cannnot be a original command and already aliased to another command.
+It cannot be a original-command and already aliased to another command.
 > * `<original-command>` must be a command word that is specified in the Command Summary section

 Examples:
 ```
 > alias mark m <br>
-Result: you can now use m or mark to mark a task as completed.
+Result: you can now use `m` or `mark` to mark a task as completed.
 > alias mark mk <br>
-Result: Now you can use m, mk or mark to mark a task.
+Result: Now you can use `m`, `mk` or `mark` to mark a task.
 ```

 ### Removing an alias command : `unalias`

 Is a current alias inconvenient?
 Have you thought of a better one? <br>
-Or perhaps you are thinking of using an alias for another command. <br>
+Or perhaps you are thinking of using an alias for another command instead. <br>

 To remove a previously defined alias, here is the *format*:
 * `unalias <shorthand>`

 > * `<shorthand>` should be an alias you previously defined.
 > * After removing this particular alias, you can still use the original command word or other unremoved aliases.